Oracy at Stranton

 - Oracy supports learning – including developing creativity and critical thinking in pupils.

-- Oracy is vital for social mobility – supporting children’s ability to fulfil their potential in later life.
+- Oracy is vital for social mobility – supporting children’s ability to fulfill their potential in later life.

 - Oracy is good for social and emotional learning – helping children who may struggle to work with or play well with others.